-2 The consideration paid consists of the acquisition date fair value of the equity interest in Hinterland held immediately before the acquisition date.
+&lt;sup>2The consideration paid consists of the acquisition date fair value of the equity interest in Hinterland held immediately before the acquisition date.
 A gain of R28 million was recognised as a result of remeasuring to fair value the equity interest in Hinterland held before the business combination, and is included in the "Gain on disposal of investment in joint venture" line in the statement of comprehensive income.

-3 The bargain purchase is included in the "Gain on bargain purchase of acquisitions" line item in the statement of comprehensive income.
+&lt;sup>3 The bargain purchase is included in the "Gain on bargain purchase of acquisitions" line item in the statement of comprehensive income.
 The transaction resulted in a gain mainly due to the fair value of the investment in the joint venture being lower than the remaining fair value of assets and liabilities as a result of the separation agreement.

-4 The fair value of trade and other receivables acquired (R233 million) includes a provision of R4 million which is not expected to be collected.
+&lt;sup>4 The fair value of trade and other receivables acquired (R233 million) included a provision of R4 million which was not expected to be collected.